IRIS Area and International Studies Awards for Incoming Graduate Students

 Evaluation:

-Nominations will be reviewed by a faculty-led IRIS Review Committee.
+Nominations will be reviewed by an interdisciplenary faculty-led IRIS Review Committee.

 A Few Frequently Asked Questions…